What was Port Arthur used for? Why is it here? Who has been here, and why?

 The Discovery Boxes are available to Tasmanian schools, and can be borrowed free of charge for 2–4 weeks.
 Bookings are essential.
 Boxes can be collected from the Port Arthur Historic Site or the Cascades Female Factory Site in South Hobart.

 We offer a selection of unique learning experiences at the Port Arthur Historic Site that your students will treasure for life.
-From educational tours to activities, many of our on-site experiences have accompanying classroom lessons to help you create the best learning experience for your students, before and after your visit to Port Arthur Historic Site
+From education tours to activities, many of our on-site experiences have accompanying classroom lessons to help you create the best learning experience for your students, before and after your visit to the Port Arthur Historic Site

 Making a Better World?
 Year Nine Tour

 To get the most of this tour, we strongly recommended that students study this history before visiting, through either the Year Nine History curriculum, or the pre-visit learning in our Year Nine Education Program Guide.